alex5nader/Framed/README.md

 ![Several framed blocks](assets/demo_640x360.png)

 HELP!
-I'm being framed! (also known as Framed) is a [Minecraft](https://www.minecraft.net/) mod for the [Fabric](https://fabricmc.net/use/) mod loader.
+I'm being framed! (or Framed, for short) is a [Minecraft](https://www.minecraft.net/) mod for the [Fabric](https://fabricmc.net/use/) mod loader.
 There are no plans for a version for the Forge mod loader.